BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/se-mod-design-and-implementation.md

     ```

     With these things in mind, looks like `Osi.RegisterWaypoint`, `Osi.UnlockWaypoint` and `Osi.LockWaypoint` are the functions we need to use.
 We can do that right away!
     Unfortunately, calling these functions without proper setup will not work.
 We need to set up the waypoint in XMLs first.
-In the first iteration of the mod, I didn't know this, so I piggybacked on an existing waypoint, which was not great, but it worked.
+In the first iteration of the mod, I didn't know this, so I piggybacked on an existing waypoint (which was not great, but worked).

 For the piggybacking method, I experimented with the `Osi.TeleportToWaypoint` event, which gives you the waypoint name and the character that triggered it.
 I teleported to the Emerald Grove Environs waypoint, took note of the waypoint name, then used it to teleport the player to the Emerald Grove if that waypoint was used.